bert2/DtmfDetection/README.md

 ## Quick start

+In case DtmfDetection is not detecting any or only some of the DTMF tones in your audio data, have look at the [troubleshooting](#troubleshooting) section first.

 ### With NAudio

 How to detect and print DTMF changes (DTMF tone starting or stopping) in an [mp3 file](https://raw.githubusercontent.com/bert2/DtmfDetection/master/test/integration/testdata/long_dtmf_tones.mp3):